 Black Dog Cycle Works | km 112

-If you’re riding a big BMW or KTM adventure bike, you may already know that Kurt and Martha Forgét migrate from San Point, Idaho to spend winters in Posada.
-Black Dog Cycle Works focuses on creating rugged hard parts, accessories, and armor, especially for BMW and KTM adventure bikes but also for the Africa Twin and Triumph Tiger.
+If you’re riding a big BMW or KTM adventure bike, you may already know that Black Dog Cycle Works has a base there.
+The company is focused on creating rugged hard parts, accessories, and armor, especially for BMW and KTM adventure bikes but also for the Africa Twin and Triumph Tiger.
 They make upgrades for KTM Husqvarna dirt and dual-sport motorcycles, too, which you may appreciate before an off-road adventure here.
 Stop by and get a coveted Pero Negro Sur decal for your motorcycle, available only from their Baja location.

 Enter Posada, park your bike (just left of the entrance).
 Look toward the beach and you’ll be facing their big olive-green house.